Sculpture Courses

 Major Requirement | MFA Sculpture

-SCULP 463G-01
+SCULP 464G-01

-GRADUATE SCULPTURE CRITIQUE III
+GRADUATE SCULPTURE CRITIQUE IV

 SECTION DESCRIPTION

-Graduate Sculpture Critique is a discussion-based, collaborative critique seminar that makes space for multiple voices and ways of being in community; foregrounding and supporting the burgeoning artistic practices represented in the grad cohorts.
-This course centers community building, supplemental reading, group and peer-to-peer critique, and other dialectical methods that foster an intellectual and artistic intimacy among cohort mates.
-Here we build a foundation that supports risk-taking, question-asking, and the reimagining of predetermined boundaries.
-Students are asked with great intention to expand the discussion around intersectionality, interstitially, and interdisciplinarity and how the space between things comes to bear on the method of critique.
+Graduate Sculpture Critique II/IV builds upon topics discussed in the previous semesters during graduate critique I/III.
+It continues its form as a discussion-based, collaborative critique seminar that makes space for multiple voices and ways of being in community; foregrounding and supporting the burgeoning artistic practices represented in and across the grad cohorts.
+This course builds upon the intellectual and artistic intimacy among cohort mates and between cohorts established in the first semester of each year.
+The risk-taking, question-asking, and reimagining of predetermined boundaries in the second semesters yields new critique and research methodologies that in the case of first year grads supports the lead up to their summer studio intensive or residencies.
+In the case of second year grads, this semester of intensive critiques supports their capstone thesis presentation and the group critiques and final thesis committee meetings that characterize the end of their work at RISD.
+As a practice in need of continual commitment, students are asked with great intention to continue to expand the discussion around intersectionality, interstitially, and interdisciplinarity and how the space between things comes to bear on the method of critique.

 Students are pre-registered for this course by the department.
 Enrollment is limited to Graduate Sculpture Students.